lipemat/advanced-sidebar-menu/readme.txt

 * Ability to limit the number of posts or custom post types to display under categories.
 * Support for custom navigation menus from Appearance -> Menus.
 * Ability to display the current Navigation Menu's items parents, siblings and children only.
-* Optionally display the top level Navigation Menu's items when there are no child items or not viewing a menu item.
+* Optionally display the top-level Navigation Menu's items when there are no child items or not viewing a menu item.
 * Access to members only support area.

 <h3>Currently ships with the following languages</h3>